 - 1-quart hydrogen peroxide

 - Roughly 1 teaspoon of dish soap

-Mix the ingredients together and use it as a shampoo or body wash as quickly as possible.
+Mix the ingredients and use it as a shampoo or body wash as quickly as possible.
 Let the mixture soak for around five minutes and then rinse with clean water.

 Our experts at First Choice Wildlife Services are equipped with years of experience and the gear to quickly remove skunks.
 As a wildlife removal company, we also have the permits needed to capture skunks and other wildlife.

 Give us a call if you live in the areas of Boulder, Denver, Fort Collins, Greeley, Longmont, or Loveland in Colorado.
 We’re always eager to help solve people’s skunk problems!

 The Damage That Skunks Do to Your Property

 Skunks are a very common animal throughout the United States, as they have become very comfortable living in urban settings.
 While they might seem cute and harmless other than their ability to spray, they can actually present quite the problem when it comes to damaging your property and buildings.
 Continue reading to find out more about skunks and how they damage your property, as well as how you can remove them safely and effectively.

 You may be wondering why skunks would choose to come onto your property in the first place.
 This is generally a straightforward answer, however, every situation varies.
 Generally, skunks will come onto a property for food and shelter.
 One of the best ways to make your yard less attractive to skunks is to get rid of any of these easy sources of food and shelter.
 Seal up any pet food and garbage you have laying around.
 Be sure to pick up any fallen fruit from trees.
 Always keep a clean yard by cleaning up any wood piles or tall grass, as these are excellent places for critters to live.
 Simply by performing these tasks, you can reduce your chances of having skunks invade your property.